jsfiddle/jsfiddle-users/docs/use/remote_debugging.rst

 Debugging remote resources
 ==========================

-jsFiddle make it easy to debug fiddles with
+jsFiddle makes it easy to debug fiddles with
 `weinre <http://pmuellr.github.com/weinre/>`_.

 .. note:: Please read "Supported Libraries and Platforms" on